michau-k/game-rule-mastermind/README.md

 # Game Rules
 - Big pegs can only go into big holes
 - Small pegs can only go into small holes
-- Once pegs are in a holes, they can move away from it until the end of the game
+- Once pegs are in a hole, they can't move away from it until the end of the game
 - At the beggining of the game, the codemaker chooses 4 big pegs and puts them in his chosen order in the special line of big holes that only him can see
 - His pattern of color can include the same color several times
 - The game start when the codemaker is done making his pattern